quixio/quix-docs/docs/connect/kafka-to-presto.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Presto using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Presto

-UNRECOGNIZED TECH ALERT
+Presto is an open-source distributed SQL query engine designed for running interactive analytic queries against diverse data sources.
+It was developed by Facebook to handle their growing data processing needs and has since become a popular tool in the data analytics industry.
+Presto allows users to query large volumes of data quickly and efficiently, making it ideal for tasks such as business intelligence, data exploration, and real-time analytics.
+Its unique architecture enables it to connect to various data sources, including HDFS, Amazon S3, MySQL, and more, without the need to move or transform the data beforehand.
+Presto is highly scalable, fault-tolerant, and can be easily integrated with existing workflows, making it a valuable tool for organizations of all sizes.

 ## Integrations